Why effective giving?

 In recent years, researchers have started studying the effectiveness of different charities, just as investors study the effectiveness of different companies.
 These researchers ask questions like: How much money does it cost for this charity to save someone’s life?
 The answers are stunning.
 Charity experts estimate that the most effective charities are about 100 times more effective than typical charities.

-The evidence-based recommendations used by Giving Multiplier come primarily from the following research organizations: GiveWell, Animal Charity Evaluators, Founders Pledge, and Open Philanthropy Project.
-These organizations employ teams of independent scientists who systematically evaluate the effectiveness of charities and identify the most effective ones.
+The evidence-based recommendations used by Giving Multiplier come primarily from the following research organizations: GiveWell, Animal Charity Evaluators, Founders Pledge, and Open Philanthropy.
+These organizations employ teams of independent scientists who systematically evaluate and identify the most effective charities.

-These organizations are part of the effective altruism movement, which aims to do as much good as possible by directing resources based on the best available scientific evidence.
-You can learn more about effective altruism here and here and from this TED talk by Peter Singer, the philosopher who inspired the effective altruism movement.
+These organizations are part of the effective altruism community, which aims to do as much good as possible by directing resources based on the best available scientific evidence.
+You can learn more about effective altruism from this TED talk by philosopher Peter Singer.

 Focusing on effectiveness is important